Students explore the contributions and experiences of LGBTQ+ Americans in the past and present.

 The 57 Bus pp. 223 – 254

-Explain how specific chapters fit into the overall structure of the text, and develop the reader’s understanding of characters and ideas.
+Explain how specific chapters in The 57 Bus fit into the overall structure of the text, and develop the reader’s understanding of characters and ideas.

 The 57 Bus pp. 255 – 295

-Describe how a text is organized, how specific chapters fit into the overall structure of the text, and how the author makes structural choices to develop the reader’s understanding of characters and ideas.
+Describe how The 57 Bus is organized and how Slater's structural choices develop the reader’s understanding of characters and ideas.

 The 57 Bus